noperator/curlmin/README.md

 # curlmin - Curl Request Minimizer

 A CLI tool that minimizes curl commands by removing unnecessary headers, cookies, and query parameters while ensuring the response remains the same.
-This is especially handy when copying a network request "as cURL" in Chrome DevTools' Network panel (Right-click page > Inspect > Network > Right-click request > Copy > Copy as cURL) as shown in this example:
+This is especially handy when copying a network request "as cURL" in Chrome DevTools' Network panel as shown in this example:

 https://github.com/user-attachments/assets/c1acc4de-7836-494d-800e-1921ac93c8db